-- (a) Shelters and other community resources for victims including domestic violence and sexual assault victims. - (b) Community resources for victims of sexual assault. - (c) Assurance that sexual assault victims will not incur out-of-pocket expenses for forensic medical exams, and information about evidence collection, storage, and preservation in sexual assault cases (34 USC § 10449; 34 USC § 20109). - (d) An advisement that a person who was arrested may be released on bond or some other form of release and that the victim should not rely upon an arrest as a guarantee of safety. - (e) A clear explanation of relevant court orders and how they can be obtained. - (f) Information regarding available compensation for qualifying victims of crime. - (g) VINE® information (Victim Information and Notification Everyday), including the telephone number and whether this free service is available to allow victims to check on an offender's custody status and to register for automatic notification when a person is released from jail. - (h) Notice regarding U-Visa and T-Visa application processes. - (i) Resources available for victims of identity theft. - (j) A place for the officer's name, badge number, and any applicable case or incident number.
+- (a) Shelters and other community resources for victims including domestic violence and sexual assault victims. - (b) Community resources for victims of sexual assault. - (c) Assurance that sexual assault victims will not incur out-of-pocket expenses for forensic medical exams, and information about evidence collection, storage and preservation in sexual assault cases (42 USC § 3796gg-4; 42 USC § 10603f). - (d) An advisement that a person who was arrested may be released on bond or some other form of release and that the victim should not rely upon an arrest as a guarantee of safety. - (e) A clear explanation of relevant court orders and how they can be obtained. - (f) Information regarding available compensation for qualifying victims of crime. - (g) VINE® information (Victim Information and Notification Everyday), including the telephone number and whether this free service is available to allow victims to check on an offender's custody status and to register for automatic notification when a person is released from jail. - (h) Notice regarding U-Visa and T-Visa application processes. - (i) Resources available for victims of identity theft. - (j) A place for the officer's name, badge number and any applicable case or incident number. - (k) A written statement from the Illinois Attorney General about crime victim compensation and an explanation of victim's rights as required by 725 ILCS 120/4 and 725 ILCS 120/4.5, which includes the rights afforded victims under Article I, Section 8.1(a) of the Illinois Constitution: - 1.
+Request notification of the date, time and location of court dates. - 2.
+Attend the trial. - 3.
+Have the assistance of an advocate at trial.

-- (k) A written statement from the Illinois Attorney General about crime victim compensation and an explanation of victim's rights as required by 725 ILCS 120/4 and 725 ILCS 120/4.5, which includes the rights afforded victims under Article I, Section 8.1(a) of the Illinois Constitution. - (I) Witnesses may request in writing a notice from the State Attorney about postconviction review, associated hearings, notice of the defendant's discharge from custody, release on parole, probation, or escape. - (m) Specific contact information for the Illinois Attorney General's Office regarding compensation and victim assistance resources. - (n) Information regarding the Illinois Automated Victim Notification system, including the telephone number and whether this free service is available to allow victims to check on an offender's custody status and register for automatic notification when a person is released from jail. - (o) Information regarding the Gang Crime Witness Protection Program Fund (725 ILCS 173/10). - (p) Information and state forms for sexual assault victims prepared by the Illinois Attorney General and notice for victims who may be the subject of an outstanding arrest warrant regarding waiver requests (725 ILCS 5/107-2; 725 ILCS 203/25). - (q) Information for those sexual assault victims who have undergone a forensic examination at a hospital but who have not yet consented to release the evidence for testing as provided by 725 ILCS 203/30.
+- 4. Speak with the prosecution. - 5.
+Make a victim impact statement to the court at sentencing. - 6.
+Obtain information about conviction, appeal, sentence, imprisonment and release of the defendant. - 7.
+Have a timely disposition following the arrest of the accused. - 8.
+Obtain appropriate restitution. - (I) Witnesses may request in writing a notice from the State Attorney about post-conviction review, associated hearings, notice of the defendant's discharge from custody, release on parole, probation or escape. - (m) Specific contact information for the Illinois Attorney General's Office regarding compensation and victim assistance resources. - (n) Information regarding the Illinois Automated Victim Notification system, including the telephone number and whether this free service is available to allow victims to check on an offender's custody status and register for automatic notification when a person is released from jail. - (0) Information regarding the Gang Crime Witness Protection Program Fund (725 ILCS 173/10). - (p) Information and state forms for sexual assault victims prepared by the Illinois Attorney General (725 ILCS 203/25). - (q) Information for those sexual assault victims who have undergone a forensic examination at a hospital but who have not yet consented to release the evidence for testing as provided by 725 ILCS 203/30.